90 days from today is Sat, 18 April 2020

 Police pay has fallen below where it should be

-Using the National Police Chiefs’ Council’s (NPCC’s) own pay mechanism and data, and taking into account proposed ‘P factor’ payments (which we think should be 14%, in line with X factor payments to the military), we calculate that constables are already up to 18.4% below where they should be, sergeants up to 19.4% below, inspectors up to 22% below and chief inspectors nearly 24% below.
+Using the National Police Chiefs’ Council’s (NPCC’s) own pay mechanism and data, and taking into account proposed ‘P factor’ payments (which we think should be 14%, in line with X factor payments to the military), we calculate that constables are already up to 18.4% below where they should be, and sergeants up to 19.4% below.
 This takes into account comparisons to other jobs in the public sector, but does not factor in inflation for 2019.

 Therefore, we are proposing a 5% uplift in pay for police officers this year, followed by 5% in both 2020/21 and 2021/22.

 The PFEW’s National Secretary, Alex Duncan, said: “Since austerity began, we have seen years of no pay increases or below inflation increases.
 The level of police pay has now eroded to a point where police officers are worse off than they should be.

 “41% of our members are saying they have not got enough money to cover their essentials each month and 45% tell us that they worry about the state of their finances every day, or almost every day.
 These figures should be ringing massive alarm bells with ministers.”

 We regard our proposed three-year deal as a “start on the journey” to return police officer pay to the level where it should be.
 We recognise that asking for uplifts of the scale needed to return officers to a level comparable with other jobs, and to keep up with inflation, is not likely to be palatable for the Government.
 For that reason, we seek a three-year deal that is slightly below the level that would be needed.